 A classic.
 No one else wants to be sick, so it's the perfect excuse not to turn up, right?
 I know someone who used this excuse, but the trouble was that I'd already seen them beforehand and they were most certainly not sick.
 Bonus points to those who invent a new disease.

 Kids use this one all the time.
 You cannot study for exams constantly.
 It's impossible.
 You have to take a break eventually and martial arts is perfect for that.
 Besides, training only lasts an hour or so each week.
 Bonus points for exams every week and all year around.
-Oddly enough, I've found that students often quit completely after
+Oddly enough, I've found that students often quit completely after their summer exams.

 You're already a black belt?
 Good for you.
 I guess you've won at martial arts.
 Well done.
 In reality black belt is only the beginning.
 It's a journey that never ends, even for those who have mastered their style.
 To say that you don't need to train because you're a black belt suggests that you're complacent and complacency has no place in martial arts.

 It's amazing how many people apparently lose their belt.
 I always wonder where it goes.
 Behind the sofa?
 Up the chimney?
 Maybe the dog ate it.
 A belt isn't small.
 And even if you did lose your belt, does it really matter?
 Just find another belt.
 It doesn't matter what colour it is.
 Your performance depends on you, not your belt.

 I hear this more often that you'd think.
 Most people who say it are no older than 50 and are in generally good health.
 Hironori Otsuka, the founder of Wado Ryu, trained until he died aged 89.
 If people focussed more on their potential rather than their age, the world of martial arts would be a better place.

 Some students think that after they've got the grade they can ease off and not put in as much effort.
 After all, the next grading is ages away.
 This excuse bothers me greatly because it suggests that they care more about earning a belt than learning martial arts.